reesecantu/learn-react-TODO-List/README.md

 # Simple Todo App

-A stylish Todo List application built with React, TypeScript, Vite, and TailwindCSS.
+A Todo List application built with React, TypeScript, Vite, and TailwindCSS.
 Iconography is provided by [Lucide.dev](https://lucide.dev/).
-Todos are stored in your browser's local storage for persistence.

 ## Features